dresende/node-orm2/Adapters.md

 ### aggregate_functions[] property (optional)

-If your driver supports SQL aggregate functions, this should be an array of supported function names.
+If your adapter supports SQL aggregate functions, this should be an array of supported function names.

 ### hasMany(Model, association) method (optional)

-If your driver maintains associations in a unique (non-SQL-like) manner, return an object from this method to implement a one-to-many association.
+If your adapter maintains associations in a unique (non-SQL-like) manner, return an object from this method to implement a one-to-many association.
 The return value should have the following methods:

 * has(Instance, Associations, conditions, cb) - tests if the associations have any objects matching the conditions